+In this work, we firstly demonstrate the simultaneous realization USC and NRC within the photonic bandgap of a PC.
+We achieve an ultra-strong coupling strength of 1.18 GHz, with a coupling efficiency of 10.9\%.
+The breaking of time-reversal symmetry (TRS) in the system, induced by the gyromagnetic and Faraday effects, enables nonreciprocal microwave transmission within the bandgap.
+Specifically, by tuning the strength and direction of the applied magnetic field, microwaves are allowed to propagate preferentially along one direction, while transmission in the opposite direction is significantly suppressed.
+This work not only advances the understanding of cavity magnonics in photonic crystals but also provides a foundational framework for developing novel nonreciprocal devices, such as isolators, in hybrid cavity magnonic systems.

-As illustrated in Fig. \ref{Fig:1}, our device consists of a 2D PCs with a point defect by substituting a YIG cylinder for a copper cylinder.
+\emph{Experiment setup}--As illustrated in Fig. \ref{Fig:1}, our device consists of a 2D PC with a point defect by substituting a YIG cylinder for a copper cylinder.
 A 2D chamber is constructed by two aluminum plates with 5mm of separation and surrounded by some microwave absorbing materials.
-All of the cylinders which have a diameter and a height as 5 mm are placed in the chamber and the lattice constant of the 2D simple cubic structure is defined as 20 mm.
-A vector network analyzer (VNA, Agilent E8363B) is employed to feed microwaves by connecting to two antennas.
-Meanwhile, a static magnetic field along $z$ direction is applied by an electromagnet.
+All of the cylinders, which have a diameter and a height as 5 mm are placed in the chamber and the lattice constant of the 2D simple cubic structure is defined as 20 mm.
+A vector network analyzer (VNA, Agilent E8363B) is employed to feed microwaves by connecting it to two antennas.
+Meanwhile, a static magnetic field along the $z$ direction is applied by an electromagnet.
 We choose a single crystal YIG as the magnetic material because of its low microwave magnetic-loss parameter and high-spin-density \cite{J.Phys.D.43.264002}.
 Our YIG has a saturation magnetization $M_s$ = 1750 G, a gyromagnetic ratio $\gamma$ = 2.8 MHz/Oe, and a linewidth of 10 Oe.

 The scatter parameter $S_{\mathrm{ij}}$ (i, j = 1, 2) is measured to characterize the experimental phenomena discussed subsequently. $S_{\mathrm{ij}}$ represents the microwave transmission signal from port $j$ to port $i$.
-Figure \ref{Fig:2}(a) denotes the transmission coefficients $S_{21}$ of copper cylinder PCs and YIG defect PCs as a function of frequency.
-Additional simulation results are introduced to understand experimental results.
-The microwave magnetic field distribution at 10.8 GHz in PCs and YIG defect PCs are illustrated as Figs. \ref{Fig:2}(b) and \ref{Fig:2}(c), respectively.
-It reveals that a strong gathering of the magnetic energy could be observed at the position of YIG cylinder [black circle on Fig. \ref{Fig:2}(c)].
-It implies a localized mode within the band gap is excited.
-Focus on this eigen mode, we swept the applied static magnetic fields with a frequency range between 10.0 and 11.5 GHz.
+Figure \ref{Fig:2}(a) shows the transmission coefficients $S_{21}$ of the copper cylinder PC and the YIG defect PC as a function of frequency.
+The microwave magnetic field distribution at 11.03 GHz in the PC and the YIG defect PC is illustrated in Figs. \ref{Fig:2}(b) and \ref{Fig:2}(c), respectively.
+It reveals that a strong concentration of the magnetic energy can be observed at the position of the YIG cylinder [black circle on Fig. \ref{Fig:2}(c)].
+This implies that a localized mode within the band gap is excited.
+Focusing on this defect mode, we swept the applied static magnetic fields over a frequency range between 10.0 and 11.5 GHz.